Longest-lasting light bulbs: Longest-lasting light bulb

-While it might seem astonishing that so many longest-lasting light bulbs have been so infrequently turned off, this is the precise reason for their longevity.
+Many of the longest-lasting light bulbs have been infrequently turned off.
 Most of the wear and tear that leads to burnouts in incandescent light bulbs is caused by turning them on and off, not by burning them.
 Each time the bulb is turned on and off, the filament is heated and cooled.
-This causes the material of the filament to expand and contract, in turn causing micro stress cracks to develop.
-The more the light is turned on and off, the larger these cracks grow, until eventually the filament breaks at some point, in non-spectacular fashion, thus causing the light to burn out.
+This causes the material of the filament to expand and contract, in turn causing stress cracks to develop.
+The more the light is turned on and off, the larger these cracks grow, until eventually the filament breaks, thus causing the light to burn out.

 Another reason for the longevity of bulbs is the size, quality and material of the filament.
 Additionally, the consistency of the power delivery to the bulb and how little it fluctuates prevents the bulb's filaments from being damaged by dirty power (brown-outs cause damage to electrical systems).

 Other long-lasting light bulbs

 Second

 The second-longest-lasting light bulb is in Fort Worth, Texas.
 The bulb, known as the Eternal Light, was credited as being the longest-lasting bulb in the 1970 edition of the Guinness Book of World Records, two years before the discovery of the Livermore bulb.

 The bulb was originally at the Byers Opera House, and was installed by a stage-hand, Barry Burke, on September 21, 1908, above the backstage door.
 The theater was demolished in 1977, and the bulb was transported to a museum located in the Livestock Exchange Building.
 Since its installation in the museum, it has only been turned off once—by accident—before being put on its own unswitched circuit.
 According to museum officials the lightbulb also lost power a number of times during the rolling blackouts of 2021.

 Another working light bulb dating from 1908 is in Norway, in the "Kongevognen" (King's wagon) from Thamshavnsbanen railway in Trøndelag, Norway.
 The bulb is one of the original bulbs of the wagon that was ordered built by Christian Thams in 1908, and was delivered by the Edison factory in the United States.
 The wagon is now part of a museum, and the light bulb is in use several times per week.